wealthkernel/api-documentation-guides/docs/accounts/Basics.md

 Accounts are an entity which hold information about the type of product a client may wish to open and validate that [all the requirements](Opening-Requirements.md) are met to be able to open that account.

-Accounts may be linked multiple parties and may also have multiple Portfolios.
+Accounts may be linked to multiple parties and may also have multiple Portfolios.
 For example, here are the links that a JISA would have:

 ```mermaid
 erDiagram